 All students must accurately document their hours worked on a timesheet supplied by Eastern International College.
-The students are responsible for tallying their hours and getting the hour's sheet signed by the Site Manager.
-They must then submit the completed sheet to the Clinical Coordinator assigned to their program.
+Students are responsible for tracking their hours and getting the time sheet signed by the defined Site Manager.
+They must then submit the completed sheet to the Clinical Coordinator assigned to their program or the Campus Registrar.